ASproson/leetcode/containsDuplicate.md

 ## Solution 1 (small array)

-By utilizing a [`set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) we can immediately gain access to all unique elements inside of an array in O(1):
+By utilizing a [`set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) we can immediately gain access to all unique elements inside of an array in O(1) (at the cost of creating the set in O(n)):

 > _`Set` objects are collections of values.
 A value in the set may only occur once._